GF ICCCP & (F) CERTIFICATION PROCESS

 CEU pre-approval application

-The CVRP Registration Committee reviews applications of appeal from Appellants contesting decisions of the Registrar or Assistant Registrar pertaining to credential eligibility, exam sitting, grade assigned &/or continuing education units.
+The CVRP Registration Committee reviews applications of appeal from Appellants contesting decisions of the Registrar or Deputy Registrar pertaining to credential eligibility, compliance, exam sitting, grade assigned &/or continuing education units.
 Click to submit an application to appeal a decision.

 Registration Polices